This video is featured in the Knowledge Management playlist.

 Notable Quotes

-"You already have everything you need to advance your research."
+"You already have everything you need to advance your research, to move beyond reactive to the space you’re into being."

-"Fast learns, slow remembers, and fast gets all the attention while slow has all the power."
+"Fast learns, slow remembers.
+Fast gets all the attention, and slow has all the power."

 "Lifting your game above the day to day is impossible without ops."